If you have smoked marijuana, or if you have been exposed to secondhand marijuana smoke, you may be wondering how long marijuana stays in your system.

 Marijuana Showing Up on Drug Tests

 The non-THC components of marijuana itself do not stay in the body long periods of time, which is why hemp and other marijuana-based products will not cause you to fail a drug test for marijuana.
-However, many drug tests look for THC.
+However, most drug tests are designed to detect THC specifically.
+80%-90% of the total dose of THC is usually excreted within the first week, however, the remaining 10%-20% can linger for much longer.
+The testing method used will ultimately dictate how long THC can be detected in one’s system.

 Hair strands can pick up THC in several ways.
 Like a urine test, testing hair strands can detect traces of THC in the body after they pass from the bloodstream to the hair follicle.
 But it can also get into the hair from physical contact, meaning that you do not necessarily need to be taking marijuana to have your hair test positive for it.
 If you have been around secondhand marijuana smoke, have touched marijuana or even if someone who has handled marijuana touches your hair, your hair may test positive.
 The hair test can be positive for up to 90 days after exposure.